vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

       location: '@sloth/api/server', // name of your api-client package followed by `/server`
       configuration: {
         api: {
-          url: '' // URL of your eCommerce platform
+          url: '' // URL of your e-commerce platform
         }
       }
     }